SamMichBrown/Note-Taker/README.md

 # Note-Taker

 ## Description
- An application that allows the user to generate a Work Team for their project using node.js.
+An app that allows the user to enter notes into text feilds and save them for later viewing.

 ## Usage
 To write and take notes and save them in a column based interface for later.